The Android Platform Security Model (2023): Implementation

 \section{Implementation}

 Android's security measures implement the security model and are designed to address the threats outlined above.
-In this section we describe security measures and indicate which threats they mitigate, taking into account the architectural security principles of `defense in depth' and `safe by design':
+A high-level summary of the historical design and development can be found in the 2023 Android Enterprise Security White Paper~\cite{android-enterprise-whitepaper-2023}, including the fundamental use of Linux kernel user separation mechanisms as one of the underlying security building blocks in Android.
+In this section we describe the combination of multiple interlocking security measures and indicate which threats they mitigate, taking into account the architectural security principles of ``defense in depth'' and ``safe by design'':

-\paragraph{Defense in depth.} A robust security system is not sufficient if the acceptable behavior of the operating system allows an attacker to accomplish all of their goals without bypassing the security model (e.g.\ ransomware encrypting all files it has access to under the access control model).
-Specifically, violating any of the above principles should require such bypassing of controls on-device (in contrast to relying on off-device verification e.g.\ at build time).
+\paragraph{Defense in depth.} A robust security system is not sufficient if the acceptable behavior of the operating system allows an attacker to accomplish their goals without bypassing the security model (e.g.\ ransomware encrypting all files it has access to under the access control model).
+Specifically, violating any of the above principles should require such bypassing of controls on-device, in contrast to relying on off-device verification (e.g.\ at build time).

 Therefore, the primary goal of any security system is to enforce its model.
 For Android operating in a multitude of environments (see above for the threat model), this implies an approach that does not immediately fail when a single assumption is violated or a single implementation bug is found, even if the device is not up to date.
 Defense in depth is characterized by rendering individual vulnerabilities more difficult or impossible to exploit, and increasing the number of vulnerabilities required for an attacker to achieve their goals.
-We primarily adopt four common security strategies to prevent adversaries from bypassing the security model: \emph{isolation and containment} (section~\ref{subec:isolation-and-containment}), \emph{exploit mitigation} (section~\ref{subsec:exploit-mitigation}), \emph{integrity} (section~\ref{subsec:integrity}), and \emph{patching/updates} (section~\ref{subsec:patching}).
+We primarily adopt four common security strategies to prevent adversaries from bypassing the security model: \emph{isolation and containment} (Section~\ref{subec:isolation-and-containment}), \emph{exploit mitigation} (Section~\ref{subsec:exploit-mitigation}), \emph{integrity} (Section~\ref{subsec:integrity}), and \emph{patching/updates} (Section~\ref{subsec:patching}), as well as the special case of \emph{cellular security} defense mechanisms for mobile device networks (Section~\ref{subec:cellular-network-security}).